Guinea-Bissau Wedding Traditions Complete Guide for Modern Couples

 Christian Ceremonies: Colonial Legacy with African Soul

 Catholic and Protestant weddings might follow familiar liturgy, but step outside the church and you’re in distinctly African territory.
-These ceremonies cost $100-$500 USD in church fees alone, but what makes them special isn’t what happens at the altar-it’s the creative integration of traditions the Portuguese colonizers never quite managed to stamp out.
+What makes them special isn’t what happens at the altar, it’s the creative integration of traditions the Portuguese colonizers never quite managed to stamp out.

 Animist Ceremonies: Where the Ancestors RSVP

-The 33% who officially practice traditional religions (and the many more who incorporate these beliefs) create ceremonies that would blow the mind of any wedding planner.
-These 4-8 hour marathons include:
+Those who practice traditional religions (and the many more who incorporate these beliefs) create ceremonies that would blow the mind of any wedding planner.
+These multi-hour marathons include:

 The Beautiful Chaos of Mixed Ceremonies